 your cylinder overbored and honed to suit.
 You will also need the wrist pin for the CR80.
 The CR80 pistons come in several bore sizes (so you can keep going larger as your cylinder wears out).
 The Aero 80’s stock bore is 48mm and you can get the CR80 pistons from 49.5 to 51.5mm.
 These pistons would bump your Aero 80 to 82 - 90cc depending on the size you choose.

 Besides the above mentioned parts, you’re on your own for making this scooter faster.
-Some owners have custom made their own expansion chamber pipes (which help also) or they have modified an exhaust from a CR80 dirtbike to fit.
+Some owners have custom made their own expansion chamber pipes (which help a great deal) or they have modified an exhaust from a CR80 dirtbike to fit.
 You could also play with the ignition timing to add a bit more juice.
 Realistically though, the Aero 80 makes great power in its stock form.
-I think you could add the AF16E intake manifold, carb and reeds and then just gear it a bit taller (via a larger rear tire?) and you’d be a lot faster.
+Simply adding the AF16E intake manifold, carb and reeds and gearing it a bit taller (via a larger rear tire) provides a nice top speed boost while preserving reliability.

 The Aero 50 on the other hand has a better selection of aftermarket parts.
 These parts are described in depth here, but basically you can get 70cc big bore kits, CDI’s, variators, clutches etc. On the flip side, the Elite 80 has even less parts despite being sold here for over 20 years.
 The only aftermarket part for the Elite 80 is an exhaust from Battlescooter which is primarily for looks.
 The Elite 80 was not a big scooter in the asian market where most aftermarket parts come from, which is why you can’t get parts for the Elite 80.